OBSERVABILITY PLATFORM

 • By error status.

-To view the signals from a displayed monitor, click the name of the monitor from the displayed list.
+Monitors with defined signals display the file tree icon.
+To view the signals from a displayed monitor, click the name of the monitor from the list.

 From a monitor's detail page, you can click the name of a signal from the Signals section to filter the query results to alerts only from that signal.